 For instance, if you’re creating a project calendar and want to move rows and columns in your spreadsheet, a 1-minute micro tutorial on how to do this exact task is much more helpful than sitting through an entire course on Excel skills.
 You can focus on learning a new skill and immediately apply the knowledge to your spreadsheet.
 Plus, you’re more likely to remember how to do it the next time.

-According to a study in the Journal of Applied Psychology, microlearning is 17% more efficient in helping learners retain knowledge compared to traditional classroom training.
-This is because learning in digestible chunks saves information to our working memory, the short-term storage of our brain that helps us execute tasks.
+Microlearning is far more efficient in helping learners retain knowledge compared to traditional classroom training because learning in digestible chunks saves information to our working memory, the short-term storage of our brain that helps us execute tasks.

 The constant notifications from our phones and computers make it difficult to concentrate for too long without getting distracted.
-Microlearning is the answer to these shortened attention spans because you could likely finish a 3-minute training module before a notification distracts you.
+Microlearning is the answer to these shortened attention spans; for example, it’s easier to finish a 3-minute training module rather than a 45-minute lesson without any distraction.

 Microlearning boosts learning engagement

 Microlearning can engage learners instantly because a short text or a quick video does not require a huge time or attention commitment.
-It’s part of why tweets and TikToks are so popular—their bite-sized content appeals to the modern workforce who want to consume a wide variety of material.
+It’s part of why tweets and TikToks are so popular—their bite-sized content appeals to the modern workforce who want to consume a wide variety of material in increasingly shorter time spans.

 Microlearning costs less and increases ROI